 For five days: 5 x 2645 kilocalories = 13.225 kilocalories worth of food/liquid for the whole trip.

 What to consider when choosing food for a hiking trip?

 Caloric density tells us how much calories the food contains per one gram.
 The higher the caloric density of the food, the lighter it is for the same energy.
-To determine the calorie content of certain foods, you can use the National Nutrient Database.
+To determine the calorie content of certain foods, you can use this calories chart.

 Spatial density tells us how much calories the food contains per one cubic meter.
 The higher the spatial density of the food, the less space it takes for the same energy.
 Above we calculated that 25 kilos of apples equal to 1.8 kilos of butter in calories.
 1.8 kilos of butter would also take less space than 25 kilos of apples as butter has higher spatial density than apples.
 For long hiking trips, you should choose food that has a high spatial density so that it doesn’t take too much space in your backpack.